Arduino/Android 4 Zone Speaker Selector

 But for the time being, take a look at the Arduino server and Android app code on Bitbucket here!

 Along with all that, I created barebones Android app that will request those URLs for you with toggle buttons.
 Code for that is also in the above repo.
 In addition to the basic functionality – querying status and updating the zones, a long-press on a button will allow you to rename any zone.

 Modernizing the audio receiver

 To complete my houses audio setup, I bought a web-enabled receiver for my Pandora/Spotify playing.
-I timed it right and got a good deal on an end-of run of last year’s model for this receiver… this is the current model: Onkyo TX-NR525 5.2-Channel Network Audio/Video Receiver
+I timed it right and got a good deal on an end-of run of 2012 model for this receiver… this is the current version: Onkyo TX-NR535 5.2-Channel Network A/V Receiver

 Of course it comes with an Android/iPhone app for remote control, to make this entire system complete!
 I’d say that Onkyo’s app for Android is pretty good, with a nice selection of internet radio options, Spotify being the one that sold it for me.